-The purpose of medical examinations is to ensure the health of each individual seafarer and fisherman as well as the safety of the ship.
-When assessing whether seafarers and fishermen are fit to go to sea, the following shall therefore always be taken into account:
+The purpose of medical examinations is to ensure the health of each individual seafarer as well as the safety of the ship.
+When assessing whether seafarers are fit to go to sea, the following shall therefore always be taken into account:

-- 1. Does the disease or condition involve an increased risk of acute complications that cannot be treated by a layman on board a ship and that may, consequently, represent a considerable risk to the seafarer or fisherman himself? - 2.
-Will an acute disease in a seafarer or fisherman represent a risk to the safety of the ship or place other crewmembers in an unnecessarily difficult situation? - 3.
-Does the disease or condition mean that the seafarer or fisherman would have difficulties handling an emergency on board?
+- 1. Does the disease or condition involve an increased risk of acute complications that cannot be treated by a layman on board a ship and that may, consequently, represent a considerable risk to the seafarer himself? - 2.
+Will an acute disease of a seafarer represent a risk to the safety of the ship or place other crewmembers in an unnecessarily difficult situation? - 3.
+Does the disease or condition mean that the seafarer would have difficulties handling an emergency on board?